-Warren Buffett purchased his first stocks at the age of 11 and saved up $50 000 by age 18
+Warren Buffett purchased his first stocks at the age of 11 and saved up $50 000 by age 18.
+Today he turns 90!

-American investor Warren Buffett, who is the third richest man in the world, according to Forbes Magazine (only Bill Gates and Jeff Bezos are ahead of him in this list) has the net worth of $84B, but he differs considerably from the majority of billionaires.
+American investor Warren Buffett, who is the fourth richest man in the world, according to Forbes Magazine (only Jeff Bezos, Bill Gates, and Bernard Arnault are ahead of him in this list), celebrates his birthday today.
+He has a net worth of $67.5B, but he differs considerably from the majority of billionaires.
 You may ask, “So what is the difference?”

 The point is, he has the skills to tell anyone about investments in such a way that people unfamiliar with them start to think that it is very easy to invest and benefit from it.

 Even though the billionaire says that it is not so hard to make a fortune of $40B, his life story (as well as the path to success) is not so easy.